 This is a swelche of Sec.
-36, Article V, or the present constitution to clarify and clamps existing language separating the executive veto.
-It provides as follows: (1) The governor stall have 14 days in which to consider a littly and the 14-day paried for continent the days in which to consider a littly whether or not the legislature adjourns to section.
-(2) If during that pried the significant has been been been the bell, and the legislature has substituted in season, the paid the dress not significant (4) If during that period he does not symmet, he main seal it been to the house of right, if the legislature is substituted in station, for consideration of his veta (5) If during that period he neither approves not return, the hell with a veta message, the legislature tenthology in season, it becomes a law as if he had nighted to
+36, Article V. of the present constitution to clarify and clamps existing language separating the executive veto.
+It provides as follows: (1) The governor stall have 14 days in which to consider a little and the 14-day paried for insulativation and approximation of the district little whether or not the legislature adjourns to section.
+(2) If during that pried he significant the legislature has substituted its session, the paid the dress not sign the bell, and the legislature has substituted its session, the paid does not become law.
+(4) If their paried he does not approve he man early and he had paried to the house of sign, if the legislature is substituted in session, for consideration of his veto measure, the legislature treatment of a substitute is sometiment, it becomes the bell with a veto measure, the legislature treatment in sixtum, it becomes a law as if he had significant.

-The time for consideration by the governor has been extended from it days in appreciation with testingary by former governors that some #.5 #.5
+The sime for consideration by the governor has been extended from it days in accordance with testament by forther governors that some tipual trans is described. #.5 #.5

-The two-thirds was of the agulature to overthe the greater's very information in the second of No charge from Sec.
-38, Article Wall the present constitution except for
+The two-thirds with the agustines to describe the greater's web information in the second of No charge from Sec.
+38, define T of the present constitution except for